 The role of the SCDAA extends beyond NBS to both adults with sickle cell disease and the general public, focusing on raising awareness of hemoglobinopathies and supporting families affected by these diagnoses.
 They also offer health status assessments to individuals with sickle cell disease across Michigan, identifying barriers to care and assisting in accessing services.

 Children’s Hospital of Michigan - (313) 832-9330

-The Children’s Hospital of Michigan Metabolic Clinic (CHMMC) coordinates follow-up for metabolic disorders on the newborn screening panel, including amino acid, organic acid, and fatty acid oxidation disorders (diagnosed through tandem mass spectrometry), galactosemia, and biotinidase deficiency.
+The Children’s Hospital of Michigan Metabolic Clinic (CHMMC) coordinates follow-up for metabolic disorders on the newborn screening panel, including amino acid, organic acid, and fatty acid oxidation disorders, galactosemia, and biotinidase deficiency.
 The CHMMC and the Detroit Medical Center Biochemical Genetics Laboratory provide lifelong metabolic management for diagnosed patients, including confirmatory testing and interval laboratory monitoring.
 The metabolic management team staffs clinics in Detroit as well as satellite clinics in Grand Rapids, Southfield, and Canton.
 Outreach and educational efforts include family centered events focused on cooking and nutrition, a PKU family picnic, and publication of a semi-annual Metabolic Clinic Newsletter.